pmelsted/bifrost/doc/tutorial/Intro.md

 The important parameters of `UnitigMap` objects are:
 - *isEmpty*: if `true`, the mapping is empty: the searched sequence was not found in the graph.
-- *pos*: start position of the searched sequence on the unitig
+- *dist*: start position of the searched sequence on the unitig
 - *len*: length of the mapping **in *k*-mers** (at least 1)
 - *strand*: strandness of the mapped sequence, `true` for forward and `false` for reverse-complement
 - *size*: length of the unitig **in bp** (at least *k*)